charles-uno/Bloodlines/06_nonplayer_characters.md

 > unopened – to her agent in Pinecastle.
 Gold and captives are the
 > Sisterhood's to keep.

--   An Ordinary Dwarf roll would be made to attack the brigand with a sword or axe.
-They fight with malice, but little skill.
--   A Remarkable Orc roll would be made to resist a brigand's attack with a poisoned blade or arrow.
-This is made instead of (not in addition to) a Dwarf roll to parry or a Goblin roll to dodge – even the tiniest scratch could be deadly!
--   An Incredible Merfolk roll would be made to barter with the brigands, convincing them to abandon their mission and join your party.
+As a Minor NPC, rolls against a brigand are made at the lowest level by default.
+However, there are cases where a player might be called to roll at a higher level instead:

+- A Significant Dwarf roll would be necessary to fend off several brigands at once in hand-to-hand combat.
+They are unremarkable fighters, but extremely willing to take advantage of their superior numbers.
+- An Incredible Elf roll could be made to deduce the motivation behind the attack.
+This could be done in a variety of ways, from recognizing the Sisterhood's insignia to hearing one brigand yell to another about the chest.
+- A signficant Goblin roll would be necessary to sneak away from the ambush, while outnumbered by brigands hungry for hostages.
--   A Legendary Satyr roll would be made to switch places with a brigand during  the scuffle, perhaps grabbing a piece of clothing from a fallen body in  order to infiltrate their ranks.
+- A Legendary Halfling roll would be necessary to switch places with a brigand during the scuffle, perhaps grabbing some clothing from a fallen body, in order to infiltrate their ranks.

 ## Example NPC: Cerberus